Jacobi Fields in Optimal Control I: Morse and Maslov Indices: Symplectic geometry and Morse type theorems

 for $m$ sufficiently large.
 Therefore the limit on the left hand side exists.
 But we recall that by the Theorem~\ref{thm:univer_cover} an open subset in $\{\tilde \Lambda \in \widetilde{L(\Sigma)}\,:\, \Lambda \cap \Delta= \{0\}\}$ can be identified with $\Delta^\pitchfork \times \Z$.
 And therefore we can take

 To prove that the Lagrangian plane $\Delta$ with the desired properties exists, we follow until some point the proof of the existence of the $\cL$-derivative.
 The idea is that we expect that the $\cL$-derivative encodes all the information about the index and the nullity of the Hessian.
 So we construct a $\cL$-derivative over a finite-dimensional subspace, which contains already the kernel and a negative subspace of maximal dimension.
 Then adding up variations should not change the $\cL$-derivative to much, at least we can hope that it is not going to produce any contribution to the Maslov index in the process.
-The full argument can be found in the Appendix.

 We are going to use the formulas from the definition of a $\cL$-derivative as a linearisation of the Lagrange multiplier rule.
 We write